Gingivitis: symptoms, causes and treatment of gum disease

 Close up of a patient’s smile

-Now you might be wondering how to treat or get rid of gingivitis, let’s take a look.
 The treatment for gingivitis depends on how far the gum disease has progressed.
 In less severe cases, the dentist may opt for root scaling to remove tartar from between the teeth and gums.
-This is the first option for how to cure gingivitis.
-Scaling and root planing may also be necessary to remove necrotic tissue, especially in more advanced cases where periodontitis is already present.
+Knowing how to cure gingivitis in more severe cases may involve scaling and root planing.
+This process involves the removal of necrotic tissue, especially in more advanced cases where periodontitis is already present.

 Can you get braces or other orthodontic devices with gingivitis?